Ethical-Intelligence-Lab/probabilisticSelf/README.md

 # probabilisticSelf2

 Testing what a self is for.
 Comparison of random, RL, theory-based agents, custom self class, and humans.
+You can play the games here: https://akaanug.github.io/selfgames.github.io/

 Environment was adapted from: https://github.com/xinleipan/gym-gridworld [How You Act Tells a Lot: Privacy-Leakage Attack on Deep Reinforcement Learning](https://arxiv.org/abs/1904.11082)